josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </Note>

-There are some people who think being right about something gives them the right to do whatever they think should be done about it; a license to act however they see fit in order to correct that wrong.
+There are some people who think being right about something confers the right to do whatever they think should be done about it; a license to act however they see fit in order to correct what they see as wrongness.

 This, of course, is never the case.
-Doing the wrong thing for the right reason never makes it the right thing.
 No matter how egregious the original infraction, there are some responses it never justifies.
-Two wrongs don't make a right, to be pithy about it.
-The ends don't justify…you know how it goes.
+That's such common knowledge it's proverbial: two wrongs don't make a right; the ends don't justify the means; etc.

+Doing the wrong thing for the right reason doesn't makes it the right thing.

-Matt Mullenweg appears to be one of those people who believe the ends do indeed justify the means, as he's effectively spent the week causing destruction and collateral damage to countless WordPress sites and users, in his fight with one of their landlords.
+Matt Mullenweg appears to be one of those people who believe the ends do indeed justify the means, as he's effectively spent the week causing destruction and collateral damage to countless WordPress sites and users, in his fight with one of the community's landlords.

 Matt has, for far too long, enjoyed unchecked powers at the top of WordPress—powers which are all too often a direct and flagrant conflict of interest.
 And while we've seen this power abused before, we've never seen it on this scale.

-Yes, Matt's original point _might_ be warranted.
-But his egregious actions utterly nullify any previous merit.
+Some might agree with Matt's original reasoning.
+But his egregious actions and reactions since then have utterly nullify any previous merit.

 A line has been crossed, and the entire community is worse for it.